isomerpages/cpib-corp/press-room/press-releases/_posts/2026-04-28-post-Effective Enforcement and Collective Action Key to Keeping Singapore Corruption Free.md

 of cases registered for investigation remained low.
 In 2025, CPIB received 160 corruption-related reports, a 10% decrease from the 177 corruption-related reports received in 2024.
-In 2025, CPIB registered 68 reports as new cases for investigation.
-(Figure 1).
+In 2025, CPIB registered 68 reports as new cases for investigation <strong>(Figure 1)</strong>.
 A report is registered for investigation if the information received is pursuable.
 This is determined by the quality of relevant information provided.
 Investigative enquiries and intelligence probes by CPIB also uncovered further information that enabled a higher percentage of reports to be registered for investigation.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Figure 1 - Number of New Cases Registered For Investigation 2021-2025" src="/images/Figure_1_Number_of_New_Cases_Registered_For_Investigation_2021_2025.png">